Serving Clients in Los Angeles, Orange County, and Surrounding Areas

 An order of protection is available to those who are the victims of abuse, threats, and harassment.
 A protection order can require your abuser to cease threats, contact, and any form of abuse or harm.

 Experienced family attorney Bruce A. Mandel can help you by seeking every possible legal remedy to protect you.
-Contact the Torrance office today at (424) 250-9130 or fill out our online form for a free consultation.
+Contact the Torrance office today at (424) 250-9130 or fill out our online form for a consultation.